Thahit/Simplex_Method_LP/Readme.md

 Also, the inputs are intentionally not very consistent with spaces because this is what is bound to happen when used.
 Examples can be found in the examples folder.
 ### Form
-The first line is the formula which is to be maximized. variables start with letters (e.e., x, y, x2, ...).
+The first line is the formula which is to be maximized.
+Consecutive lines are for constraints.
+Variables start with letters (e.e., x, y, x2, ...).